FREE SHIPPING AT $150

 • Calf raises with full toe extension: Stand on a raised platform or a step, pressing down on the balls of your feet and extending your toes as high as possible.
 Hold the extended position for a few seconds before lowering slowly.
 Hold something to maintain balance if necessary.
 DO NOT USE WEIGHT AND DO NOT DO REPS.
 Simply hold it at the top with your glutes, hips, quads, and calves fully engaged and your toes full extended, pressing through the base of your big toe.
 This movement works your calves and encourages strength in your toes and ankles.
 You’ll surprised at how quickly you fatigue once engage all of those muscles at once.

-PRO TIP: You can also bend your working knee to change the angle of your ankle and hold it any position where you would like to strengthen your foot position.
+PRO TIP: If you have weak ankles, when performing calf raises in this manner, you can also bend your working knee to change the angle of your ankle and hold it any position where you would like to strengthen your foot position.

 These lower body exercises are used by some of the most explosive sprinters in the world to strengthen their legs, ankles, and feet.
 The good news is they can also enhance your body’s mobility and resilience, and they only take a few minutes at the end of your workout!